postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 [![api development](https://assets.postman.com/postman-docs/api-development.jpg)](https://assets.postman.com/postman-docs/api-development.jpg)

-API development provides the following information:
+The API development provides the following information:

 * __APIs by schema type__ indicates APIs by the type of schema used to define them (OpenAPI, GraphQL, Swagger, etc) visualized as a pie chart